Mindrocket42/CluelessCodersToolBox/README-best-practice-guidlines/Guidelines - README file format.md

 ### 9. Visual Setup Guide

-- **Mermaid flowchart or mind map** summarizing the full setup & launch process
+- **Mermaid flowchart or mind map** summarizing the full setup & launch process.
+When creating Mermaid diagrams, **use darker colors for shapes to improve readability**.
 - Include visual differentiation for options
 - Use **color blocks** or emojis for clarity
 - *Inspired by your detailed diagram, but encourage embedding per-project diagrams*